The immersive Programs

 For a list of the kind of questions that our admissions team asks during interviews, check out our Admissions Guide.

-How would you describe a strong applicant for the full-time program?
+How would you describe a strong applicant for the immersive program?

 Great applicants are adaptable, curious, and intelligent—both intellectually and emotionally.
 We look for strong communication skills and coachability, as well as bright, ambitious, action-oriented risk-takers who are prepared to tackle our intense curriculum and eager to make a meaningful contribution to a company or cause.